paxfeline/hearsay/README.md

       Parameters:

-      - consumer: The component or element recieving the message.
+      - consumer: The component or element receiving the message.
       - data
       - recipients